lizmat/ParaSeq/README.md

 The [`.are`](https://docs.raku.org/type/Any#method_are) method returns either the most restrictive type, or a `Bool` if a test for a specific type was requested.

+Status: since this method is already **highly** optimized, adding specific hypering would only slow down execution.

 categorize
 ----------